 Then, start explaining your specific product and how it works better or differently from other solutions.
 Include information about increased revenues and the expected ROI.

-6. Conclusion and Call to Action
+6. Writer a Conclusion and Call to Action

 The conclusion is where you wrap everything up in a neat bow.